Skip to content

 2. Checkpoint 1LockedNot started

 Finish Sorting and Algorithmic Trade-offs first.
-This checkpoint ties together Sorting trade-offs through Use insertion where it pays off.
+This checkpoint ties together Sorting trade-offs through Make insertion pay off.

 Pause here after Sorting and Algorithmic Trade-offs before moving into Binary Search / Halving the Search Space.